 - 7.7 Section 5 of the Contributions Act requires earnings limits and thresholds for Class 1 NICs to be specified for Great Britain each tax year.
 Similarly, section 5 of the Northern Ireland Contributions Act requires there to be earnings limits and thresholds for Class 1 NICs for Northern Ireland. - 7.8 The LEL is the level of earnings at which employees start to gain access to certain contributory benefits.
 It was announced at Budget 2011 that the LEL would be increased by reference to CPI.
-From 6 April 2017 the LEL will be increased from £112 to £113 per week.
+From 6 April 2018 the LEL will be increased from £113 to £116 per week.

-- 7.9 Since April 2009 the UEL (the level of earnings up to which employees pay NICs at the main percentage rate of 12% and thereafter the additional percentage rate of 2%) has been aligned with the level at which the higher rate of income tax is payable.
-Section 3 of the National Insurance Contributions (Rate Ceilings) Act 2015 links the UEL to the higher rate income tax threshold for the duration of this parliament by setting out that the UEL shall not exceed the weekly equivalent of the proposed higher rate threshold for that tax year. - 7.10 At Autumn Statement 2016 it was announced that the income tax personal allowance will be £11,500 and the basic rate limit will be £33,500 from 6 April 2017.
+- 7.9 Since April 2009 the UEL (the level of earnings up to which employees pay NICs at the main percentage rate of 12% and thereafter the additional percentage rate of 2%) has been aligned with the higher rate threshold for income tax. - 7.10 At Autumn Budget 2017 it was announced that the income tax personal allowance will be £11,850 and the basic rate limit will be £34,500 from 6 April 2018.
 The UEL will rise in alignment with the level at which the higher rate of income tax is payable (the sum of the personal allowance and the basic rate limit).
-From 6 April 2017, this will be £45,000.
-This corresponds to an increase in the weekly UEL to £866. - 7.11 Primary Class 1 NICs (known as "employees' contributions") are payable at the main primary percentage (currently 12%) on earnings between the PT and the UEL.
-At Autumn Statement 2016 it was announced that the ST and the PT would be aligned at £157 per week from 6 April 2017.
-This is the same level as if a CPI increase had been applied to the PT from 2016-17. - 7.12 Secondary Class 1 NICs (known as "employers' contributions") are payable by employers on their employees' earnings above the ST at a single percentage rate (currently 13.8%).
+From 6 April 2018, this will be £46,350.
+This corresponds to an increase in the weekly UEL to £892. - 7.11 Primary Class 1 NICs (known as "employees' contributions") are payable at the main primary percentage (currently 12%) on earnings between the PT and the UEL.
+Secondary Class 1 NICs (known as "employers' contributions") are payable by employers on their employees' earnings above the ST at a single percentage rate (currently 13.8%).
 There is no upper limit for payment of employers' contributions.
-At Autumn Statement 2016 it was announced that the ST and the PT would be aligned at £157 per week from 6 April 2017. - 7.13 The UST sets the level of earnings above which employers of employees under the age of 21 are no longer eligible to pay secondary Class 1 contributions at the agerelated secondary percentage, which is currently 0%.
-The UST is set at the same level as the UEL and will be increased from £827 per week to £866 from 6 April 2017. - 7.14 Section 1 of the National Insurance Contributions Act 2015 introduced a zero-rate band of secondary Class 1 NICs for employers of relevant apprentices aged under 25.
-The AUST is set at the same level as the UEL and will be increased from £827 per week to £866 from 6 April 2017.
+At Autumn Budget 2017 it was announced that the ST and the PT would be £162 per week from 6 April 2018. - 7.12 The UST sets the level of earnings above which employers of employees under the age of 21 are no longer eligible to pay secondary Class 1 contributions at the age related secondary percentage, which is 0%.
+The UST is set at the same level as the UEL and will be increased from £866 per week to £892 from 6 April 2018. - 7.13 Section 1 of the National Insurance Contributions Act 2015 introduced a zero-rate band of secondary Class 1 NICs for employers of relevant apprentices aged under 25.
+The AUST sets the level of earnings above which employers of such apprentices are no longer eligible to pay secondary Class 1 NICs at 0%.
+The AUST is set at the same level as the UEL and will be increased from £866 per week to £892 from 6 April 2018.